jlivingood/IETF-L4S-Deployment/Week4-PartA.md

 Our trials continue this week, with our focus shifting to online gaming.

-*This week’s testing only applies if you are already an active gamer - and use Xbox.
-If that does not apply to you, please skip this week’s tests.*
+*This week’s testing only applies if you are already an active gamer - and use a Xbox Series X|S. If that does not apply to you, please skip this week’s tests.*

 ## Action Requested - Game Testing
 Follow the directions below